Find A Location

 - Report lost or stolen checks or cards immediately.
 Independent Bank will block payment on the check numbers involved.

 - Make sure the Internet sites where you shop are secure.
-You can verify that a site is secure by looking for a padlock icon in the address line, an “s” after the http in the Web site address (https://), or checking the properties of the website to verify the URL address is the same.
+You can verify a site’s security by looking for a padlock icon in the address line, an “s” after the http in the Web site address (https://), or by checking the website’s properties to verify the URL address is the same.

 P.O.
 Box 105281

 Atlanta, GA 30348-5281

 - Contact your bank and all others with whom you have a financial relationship